AdobeDocs/experience-manager-learn.en/help/foundation/overview.md

     </a>
     </div>
     <p>
-    <em>A high-level breakdown of key features for customers considering upgrading to the latest version of Adobe Experience Manager.</em>
+    <em>A high-level breakdown of key features to understand, when considering upgrading to the latest version of AEM.</em>
     </p>
   </td>
 </tr>